cowprotocol/app-data/README.md

 })

 // Get appData info
-const appDataHashInfo = await metadataApi.getAppDataHashInfo(appDataDoc)
-const { cid, appDataHex, appDataContent } = appDataHashInfo
+const { appDataContent, appDataHex, cid } = await metadataApi.getAppDataHashInfo(appDataDoc)

-// The app-data hex string
+// The app-data hex string (app-data part of the order struct) console.log(appDataHex)
-console.log(appDataHex)

 // Full appData content.
 It will be a the exact string that if hashed using keccak-256 you would get the returned appDataHex  (app-data hex part of the order struct).